gura-lang/gura-lang.github.io/library-reference/chapter-04.md

 <p>
 <div><strong style="text-decoration:underline">class</strong></div>
 <div style="margin-bottom:1em"><code>class(superclass?:class) {block?}</code></div>
-Creates a class that includes methods and properties described in the content of the <code>block</code>.
+Creates a <code>class</code> that includes methods and properties described in the content of the <code>block</code>.
 The detail information on how to describe the block content for this function is written in "Gura Language Manual".
 </p>
 <p>
 Below is an example to create a class named <code>Person</code>: